 As a strategic brand consultancy, we rely on consumer research as a key input to successful strategy.

-- DEVELOPING EMPATHY: Strong brands have a strong sense of empathy – they understand them as people, not just customers.
-Marketers often forget – You are NOT your target customer… so never assume you know them.
+2. DEVELOPING EMPATHY: Strong brands have a strong sense of empathy — they understand them as people, not just customers.
+And marketers often forget: you are NOT your target customer… so never assume you know them.
 Understanding their lifestyle, what drives them emotionally, and the everyday problems they solve are key to positioning your brand to be relevant and creating meaningful products or services.

-- CREATING DIFFERENTIATION: Today’s consumer has access to research the competition at their fingertips at all times.
+4. CREATING DIFFERENTIATION: Today’s consumer has access to research the competition at their fingertips at all times.
 Many clients are shocked when consumers are “wrong” about their brand or product.
 It’s not that the consumer is wrong, it’s that the brand’s positioning lacks clarity.
-Research helps us uncover the perceptual gaps in consumer’s minds and how the consumer views your brand vs. the competition.
+Research helps us uncover the perceptual gaps in consumers’ minds and how the consumer views your brand vs. the competition.

-- STRATEGIC INVESTMENTS: Markets move faster than ever.
+6. STRATEGIC INVESTMENTS: Markets move faster than ever.
 Margins are under pressure.
 Dollars are finite.
-Businesses need to prioritize investments to what ultimately move the needle.
-Market research, particularly quantitative methodologies help leaders make informed bets on the product features, capabilities, or variations (e.g., flavors, sizes) to and capture the greatest market share.
+Businesses need to prioritize investments to what ultimately moves the needle.
+Market research, particularly quantitative methodologies, helps leaders make informed bets on the product features, capabilities, or variations (e.g., flavors, sizes) to capture the greatest market share.